Actively Recruiting

 You will not qualify if you...

-• Stent implantation during the current or recent procedure within the past 6 months
+• Stent implantation during the index or recent (less than 6 months) procedure

-• Known, untreatable hypersensitivity or contraindication to aspirin, heparin, clopidogrel, paclitaxel, contrast media, or related excipients
+• Known hypersensitivity or contraindication to aspirin, heparin, clopidogrel, paclitaxel, contrast media, or related excipients that cannot be pre-medicated

 • Pregnancy at the time of hospitalization

-• Participation in another clinical study involving investigational drugs or devices within 30 days or within 5 half-lives of the study drug
+• Participation in another clinical study with investigational drug or device within 30 days or 5 half-lives of study drug

 • ST-elevation myocardial infarction